Chan Siu Ki

-Chan Siu Ki (陳肇麒; born 14 July 1985) is a former Hong Kong professional footballer who played as a striker.
+Chan Siu Ki (陳肇麒; born 14 July 1985) is a Hong Kong former professional footballer who played as a forward.
 He is the all-time top scorer for the Hong Kong national team with 37 goals.

 Club career

 Early career

 Chan was spotted by the management of Tai Po when he was playing amateur football.
 At that time, he was working in a store operated by his family.
 He was responsible for stock delivery and eventually developed a strong physique.
 He played for Tai Po in the Hong Kong Third Division.
 He was spotted by Rangers and joined them.
 However, he was almost immediately loaned and then sold to Kitchee and thus never played for Rangers.

-At Kitchee, Chan developed into a strong and pacy striker as the club employed a 4–3–3 system.
+At Kitchee, Chan developed into a strong and fast striker as the club was using a 4–3–3 formation.
 As he continued to impress, he was called up to the Hong Kong team in 2005.
 However, he was later involved in several disciplinary incidents at Kitchee and was suspended from playing duties by the club management.
-At the end of the 2007–08 season, he joined arch-rivals South China for HKD$800,000, breaking the former transfer fee record of $500,000, paid by South China for Chan Wai Ho.
+At the end of the 2007–08 season, he joined arch-rivals South China for HKD$800,000, breaking the former transfer fee record of $500,000 in Hong Kong, paid by South China for Chan Wai Ho.

 Chan playing for South China in 2008.